 go to Homepage

-Why did America's Lyme Disease epidemic begin, and how can it be stopped?
-For many years doctors in southwest Connecticut struggled with hundreds of cases of "Juvenile Rheumatoid Arthritis" mainly in children, but the cause of this crippling disease always remained a mystery.
-Then in 1975 a sudden increase in cases in the town of Lyme, Connecticut sparked an investigation into locating the source for this disease.
-The first things doctors noticed was that the cases were in children who were playing near wooded areas.
-More investigation revealed that many of the children had exhibited a rash just before the onset of symptoms and samples of their blood revealed an unidentified spirochete bacterium.
+In the early 1970s doctors in southwestern Connecticut struggled with hundreds of new cases of "Juvenile Rheumatoid Arthritis" in young children, but the cause of this crippling disease always remained a mystery.
+Then in 1975, a sudden increase in cases in the small town of Lyme, Connecticut caused doctors to launch an investigation into finding a cause for this epidemic.
+Doctors first noticed that most of the cases were occurring in children who played near wooded areas.
+The next thing they noticed was that most of the children had developed a rash prior to the onset of symptoms.
+Further examination of their blood revealed an unidentified spirochete bacterium.

 It was soon determined that in all cases, the children had been bitten by a tick just prior to the development of the disease and that a rash had formed in a bullseye pattern around the site of the tick bite.
 Apparently all the chidren had been infected with this disease by ticks.
-The specific tick identified was the Eastern Deer Tick, a tick commonly hosted by whitetail deer.
-Lyme disease is caused by a species of microbes known as "spirochetes" that includes diseases like Syphilis and Leptospirosis which do not kill their victims immediately, but instead linger in a dormant state for extended periods (usually in a pimple), slowly damaging the body's organs over time.
+The specific tick identified was the Eastern Deer Tick, a tick commonly hosted by Whitetail Deer.
+Lyme disease is caused by a species of microbes known as "spirochetes" that includes diseases like Syphilis and Leptospirosis which do not kill their victims immediately but instead lie dormant within the body in a pimple or pustule for an extended period, slowly damaging body organs over time.

 As a New England outdoorsman, I was fishing one day in a wooded area when I heard what sounded like a young girl screaming at the top of her lungs.
 I ran toward the sound and came upon the scene of a young deer fawn under attack by a pack of coydogs that were ripping out its intestines while it was still alive.
-Its mother was standing only a few yards away, listening to her fawn's screams, but she was not able to help her fawn.
-When I hunt deer I always make quick kills so the animal does not unduly suffer.
+Its mother was standing only a few yards away, listening to her fawn's screams, but she was not able to help the fawn.
+As a deer hunter I always make quick kills so the animal does not suffer unduly.
 And animal rights activists should take note that deer hunters do not kill deer fawns.

-In spite of vast improvements in the medical technologies, modern medical professionals still fail to recognize the vital role that natural disease mechanisms play in God's ecosystem.
-If you are a medical professional and want to learn more about how America's Lyme Disease epidemic really began, click the link below and order your copy of Edward Oliver's 350-page book, "Prophets and Frauds" to gain a greater understanding of God's natural mechanism of disease.
+In spite of vast improvements in the medical technologies, many of our modern medical professionals have still failed to recognize the necessary role that natural disease mechanisms play in God's perfectly balanced ecosystem.
+If you are a medical professional and want to learn more about how America's Lyme Disease epidemic really began, click the link below and order your copy of Edward Oliver's 350-page book, "Prophets and Frauds," to gain a greater understanding of the vital role disease plays in God's natural world.

 Click Here to learn about WEST NILE VIRUS & EEE